MESAHub/mesa/notes/rsp3_covariance_closure.md

 an evolution law that leaves this domain physically consistent.

 ## Local source correction

+### Published coefficients and the implemented normalization

+A direct check against Braun et al. (2026), section 2, equations (2)--(4) and (11), confirms that the implemented isotropy factors were not omitted.
+The same factors appear in Kupka, Ahlborn and Weiss (2022), Appendix A.
+Their kinetic energy omega is our w^2.
+Their Phi is half our full variance.
+Consequently their `2*(grad_ad*T/Hp)*Phi` becomes `(grad_ad*T/Hp)*Phi` in our Pi equation, and their variance source doubles.
+The implemented entropy-gradient source in Pi is already `(2/3)*w^2*(-ds/dr)`.
+The local decay constants `6*sqrt(2/3)` and `4*sqrt(2/3)` also match the published local MLT calibration.

+The factor one third proposed below is therefore a new closure choice.
+It is not a recovered isotropy factor, a correction for the full-variance normalization, or a demonstrated transcription error in the published buoyancy term.
+Isotropy alone does not select this modified pressure/entropy closure.
+The moment-domain counterexample motivates investigating such a closure, but does not establish that this particular choice is the best physical model for pulsation.
+The earlier statement that the production term simply needed to be made isotropic was too categorical.

+### Proposed modified closure

 For this derivation, all three moments are evaluated at the same location.
 The buoyancy coefficient is the existing EOS expression